-The FAA has determined that this proposed AD would not have federalism implications under Executive Order 13132.
-This proposed AD would not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+The FAA determined that this AD will not have federalism implications under Executive Order 13132.
+This AD will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.

-For the reasons discussed above, I certify this proposed regulation:
+For the reasons discussed above, I certify that this AD:

-- (1) Is not a "significant regulatory action" under Executive Order 12866, - (2) Will not affect intrastate aviation in Alaska, and

-(3) Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.
+- (1) Is not a "significant regulatory action" under Executive Order 12866, - (2) Will not affect intrastate aviation in Alaska, and - (3) Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.